charlessweet1/azure-setup/README.md

 <p>
 Step 3: Create a Linux virtual machine.
 Ensure that the subscription, resource group, and region options match the resource group you will be using.

 Choose Ubuntu Server 22.04.
 The VM architecture should be x64.
 Your VM size should be at least 2 vcpus to ensure smooth operation.
-Check the box at the bottom to confirm that you have an eligble Windows 10/11 license.

 Click Review+Create.

 </p>